RogerGee/webdeploy/doc/deploy-plugin.md

 Writing a custom deploy plugin is useful for when the set of output targets needs to be modified or when the deploy environment is something other than the local filesystem.
-A deploy plugin can chain to another deploy plugin after it has modified the set of output targets in some way.
-This behavior is fixed and should be designed to work for every use case.
+A deploy plugin can chain to another deploy plugin at any point in its execution.
+See the section on chaining below for more information:

 For example, suppose we wanted to combine all scripts and styles into single files respectively then write those files to the deploy tree on disk.
 Our custom